 Spangler Candy products are certified kosher through the Orthodox Union.
-Learn more about kosher foods and see our certification.
+Learn about kosher foods and view our certification.

 "Kosher" in Hebrew means fit or proper, and is generally used to describe foods that are prepared in accordance with special Jewish dietary laws.
 Can a processed food like soda, cookies, or potato chips be non-kosher?
 Yes.
 This is because all ingredients and subunits in a product must conform to the dietary laws in order for the food item to be considered kosher.
 Even one non-kosher ingredient can render the entire product unsuitable.
 In addition, kosher food must be processed on kosher equipment.
 Equipment used for non-kosher production with heat, is rendered non-kosher and must be kosherized (through a special cleaning process of hot water or intense heat) to be fit for kosher service and use.

 Kosher supervision means that a qualified Rabbi or Rabbinic organization supervises the production of a food item to insure that the product is kosher.
 Supervision generally focuses on two areas - ingredients and equipment.

 The kosher market extends beyond the Jewish population, and includes Muslims, Seventh Day Adventists, and vegetarians in addition to people with milk related allergies, health conscious consumers, and discerning consumers who view the kosher symbol as a sign of health, quality, and integrity.(1) In a consumer survey of adults who purchase kosher food, the number one reason people buy kosher is for food quality (62%).
 The second most common reason people say they purchase kosher food is "general healthfulness" (51%), and the third is food safety (34%).
 (2) Sales of kosher foods total $12.5 billion in 2008, a 64% increase since 2003.
 (2)